Myotherapy treatment - Brisbane MSK Clinic

 - Jaw pain, such as Temporomandibular Joint (TMJ)

-Techniques available to a Myotherapist typically include all of the soft-tissue skills taught at the base massage level.
-Skills also include sports and remedial massage level techniques and more advanced myofascial release - MFR techniques.
-The knowledge and techniques available to a practitioner will partly depend on the training providers course syllabus.
-For example, the principal practitioner Terry has previously trained in the McTimoney Chiropractic method, which provides him with a wealth of additional assessment training, diagnostic knowledge and treatment options.
-Sadly he left the Chiropractic profession after moving to Australia from the UK due to his education not being recognised.
-However, he still uses much of his previous clinical training knowledge to benefit consumers, such as neurological and orthopaedic testing, differential diagnosis, joint mobilisation techniques and prescriptive exercises above and beyond those taught to Myotherapists.
-Having taught as a senior course coach on one of the first Myotherapy courses in Brisbane, he understands the knowledge and skills required to qualify.
+For example, the principal practitioner, Terry, has previously spent 6 years training at the McTimoney Chiropractic, which provides him with a wealth of additional assessment training, diagnostic knowledge and treatment options.
+Sadly he left the Chiropractic profession after moving to Australia from the UK due to skills recognition issues with all of his UK education and training.
+However, he still uses much of his previous clinical training and assessment knowledge to benefit patients, such as neurological and orthopaedic testing, differential diagnosis, joint mobilisation techniques and prescriptive exercises above and beyond those taught to Myotherapists.
+He also possesses a UK equivalent qualification to the Australian Advanced Diploma of Myotherapy, though that education is not recognised.
+Hence, he does not hold the Australian Myotherapy qualification.
+However, he was more than qualified to teach as a senior course coach on one of the first Myotherapy courses in Brisbane.
+Many of the longest-qualified myotherapists in Brisbane learnt under him.
+Hence Terry understands the knowledge and skills required to qualify as a Myotherapist.
 He also taught at Diploma level remedial massage and, to a lesser extent, cert IV and has a broad knowledge base.
-Terry chose to complete a formal Kinesiology Taping course in 2020 and, for insurance purposes working with the UK Invictus Games participants as part of the medical team.
-He was already familiar with strapping and taping from his previous military experience and sports and remedial massage training.
-As a practitioner with over fifteen years of experience, he works in an evidence-informed way with consumers.
-In addition, he has training in broad range of soft tissue therapy (STT) and myofascial release treatment methods.
+Terry completed a formal Kinesiology Taping (sports taping) course in 2020 due to his work as part of the UK Invictus Games medical team and for insurance purposes.
+He was already familiar with strapping and taping from his military experience, sports, and remedial massage training, but he just needed a specific piece of paper for insurance cover.
+A practitioner with over sixteen years of clinical experience, he works in an evidence-informed way with patients due to research limitations.
+In addition, he has training in a broad range of soft tissue therapy (STT) and fascial release treatment methods.

 Additional Soft Tissue Therapy Training